xtaran/pkg-zsh/debian/pkg-zsh-workflow.md

 state of the debian branch.

     % patchname="cherry-pick-$shortcommitid-description-with-dashes"
-    % git show $commitid > debian/patches/$patchname
+    % git show $commitid | filterdiff -x a/ChangeLog > debian/patches/$patchname
     % sed -e '1 s/^commit/Origin: commit/' -i debian/patches/$patchname
     % echo $patchname >> debian/patches/series
+    % $EDITOR debian/patches/$patchname
+    % git add debian/patches/series debian/patches/$patchname
+    % git commit -v

 Patches from upstream will likely include changes to the ChangeLog file.
 Those changes will probably not apply cleanly, so just open the created patch file and delete all hunks that do changes in ChangeLog.
+The `filterdiff` command above should catch that.

     % $EDITOR debian/patches/$patchname

 Check if the patch applies

     % quilt push

+All the above is mostly automated in `debian/bin/commit2patch`.

 ##### Finish import of the patch